-Significant traumatizing events destroy our stable view of the world.
+Traumatizing events destroy our stability.
 From these ashes, growth is possible.
-We get back up, re-examine our world, adjust our expectations and move forward, a little wiser and stronger.
-We grow in response to the trauma.
+We get back up, adjust our expectations and move forward a little wiser and stronger.

-Over the last two and half decades an extensive body of scientific researched examined post-traumatic growth (PTG).
+Over the last two and half decades an extensive body of scientific research has amassed examining post-traumatic growth (PTG).
 Lawrence Calhoun and Rischard Tedeschi led this research movement with a series of provocative articles in the mid-90’s (1995, 1996, and 1998).
 They cemented their legacy with a seminal publishing in 2004 (Post-traumatic Growth: Conceptual foundations and empirical evidence).
 While Calhoun and Tedeschi gave the academic boost to post-traumatic growth, the concept isn’t new—trial and growth has been a part of religious and philosophical teachings for centuries.

 Friedrich Nietzsche (1888) famously wrote, “What doesn’t kill you makes you stronger.”

 Perhaps, we survive this year and make it to 2021 a little stronger.
 While Nietzsche’s words give hope, they may not be entirely correct.
 Living through struggle isn’t the only requirement for growth.
 Often struggle invites bitterness, depression, or fear.
 A nasty life episode alters actions and can negatively impact wellness.
 Many respond to extreme conditions by adopting dysfunctional strategies to cope, squashing realistic examination.
 When reactions injure healthy cognitions, growth falters; we risk languishing in unfulfilling lives haunted by ugly pasts.

 Post Traumatic Stress Inventory